 The final destination is not your Italian proficiency, but what will you use your Italian language skills for.

 Whenever we kick start a new project, we are usually full of energy and good ideas.
-However, we all know that soon or less we start to slow down.
+However, we all know that soon or less, we begin to slow down.

 Why is this happening?

-When things get harder, we are more likely to quit.
-It is easier to get a grasp of the basics, but it is less easy to achieve full Italian fluency in the long term.
+When things get more challenging, we are more likely to quit.
+It is easier to grasp the basics, but it is less easy to achieve full Italian fluency in the long term.

 Is there any recipe against losing motivation when it comes to learning a language?
 Yes, make sure your goal is brilliant.